Wei Hui: Career

-Marrying Buddha, Weihui's second novel and a sequel to Shanghai Baby, was published in 2005 and became another international bestseller.
-Like Shanghai Baby, the novel is again narrated by Coco, a thinly disguised Wei Hui.
-Coco is described by Weihui as a 'representative of socially and sexually liberated Chinese young women'.
+Marrying Buddha, Wei's second novel and a sequel to Shanghai Baby, was published in 2005 and became another international bestseller.
+Like Shanghai Baby, the novel is again narrated by Coco.
+Coco is described by Wei as a 'representative of socially and sexually liberated Chinese young women'.
 Marrying Buddha continues Coco's journey of self-discovery in terms of her sexuality.